-• Ensuring that the armed forces community is never disadvantaged compared to accredited as exemplars of other patients, in line with the NHS's commitment to the Armed Forces Covenant.
+• Ensuring that the armed forces community is never disadvantaged compared to accredited as exemplars of the best care for veterans and number of key pledges, including:

+other patients, in line with the NHS's commitment to the Armed Forces Covenant.

-- Training relevant staff on veteran specific culture or needs; - Making veterans, reservists and service families aware of appropriate charities or NHS services beneficial to them, such as mental health services or support with financial and/or benefit claims: - Supporting the armed forces as an employer serve or have ever served in the UK armed forces so that we can best support their needs.
+- Training relevant staff on veteran specific culture or needs; - Making veterans, reservists and service families aware of appropriate charities or NHS services beneficial to them, such as mental health services or support with financial and/or benefit claims: • Supporting the armed - forces as an employer the UK armed forces so that we can best support their needs.
+We are extremely proud to support our veterans and to be acknowledged as a Veteran Aware Trust."

-John Oxtoby, Medical Director at the Trust said: "UHNM has a rich history of armed forces personal, dating back to World War Two and even today we have a large number of staff that are veterans or currently serve in the Reserves.
+John Oxtoby, Medical Director at the Trust said: "UHNM has a rich history of armed forces personal, dating back to World War Two and even todav we have a large number of staff that are veterans or currently serve in the Reserves.